Unity-China/cn.unity.hairfx.urp/README.md

 ## Note

-- （URP only）This Package included a Custom Hair Shader for ShaderGraph.
+- This Package included a Custom Hair ShaderGraph Shader for URP only.
+- This Package required a dependency: [cn.unity.hairfx.core](https://github.com/Unity-China/cn.unity.hairfx.core)

 ## Usage